-S=(E+D+R+M)F • High Negative Impact (60) Moderate Negative Impact (39) farming land use on these properties this is not always the case.
-Grazing re use, problem animal control, fencing, tices all take their toll on biodiversity. ed, it is inevitable.
-Although the current is appears not to impact on biodiversity, regimes, veld management, pesticide g, water management and other pracy.
-There is an opportunity to enhance ugh input into these management prac- Enhancement: Described above Described above Residual impact The destruction of habitat is inevitable, and the significance remains at Moderate with mitigation.
+S=(E+D+R+M)P High Negative Impact (60) Moderate Negative Impact (39) Can Impacts be En- hanced?
+The fatality impact can be mitigated at each wind fa struction impact cannot be enhanced, it is inevitabl farming land use on these properties appears not to this is not always the case.
+Grazing regimes, veld muse, problem animal control, fencing, water manage tices all take their toll on biodiversity.
+There is an op the natural habitat on projects through input into the tices, perhaps through a biodiversity stewardship a ed, it is inevitable.
+Although the current s appears not to impact on biodiversity, regimes, veld management, pesticide g, water management and other prac- y.
+There is an opportunity to enhance ugh input into these management prac- Enhancement: Described above Residual im- pactThe destruction of habitat is inevitable, and the significance remains at Moderat with mitigation.